OokTech/SecureWikiServer/Permissions.md

 These permissions are for setting ownership and permissions.

+They aren't used yet because I haven't made tools for this part yet

 What do they need to be?

 `Guest` - logged in as a guest